 Opiate Detoxification with Buprenorphine (Subutex) or Methadone

-A new buprenorphine prolonged-release injection (Buvidal) administered under the skin, either once a week or once a month, is available to our patients.
-No need for daily or weekly pick up from chemist, nor supervised consumption!
+A new buprenorphine prolonged-release injection (Buvidal) administered under the skin, either once a week or once a month, is available to our patients at our London-based treatment clinic.
+No need for daily or weekly pick up from chemist, nor supervised consumption.

 Our approach to reduction and detox